nutbolt/kicad-library-wiki/Kicad-Library-Convention.md

 1. Origin is placed in the middle of symbol.
 1. Black-box components group pins logically, for example by function set, and ports in counter-clockwise position.
 1. Whenever possible, inputs are on the left and outputs are on the right.
-1. Field text uses a common size of 50mils.
+1. Field text, pins numbers and pin descriptions all use a common size of 50mils.
 1. The reference field is prefilled with the reference designator of the symbol (IEEE 315-1975).
 1. The Value field is prefilled with the object name.